‘DOOL’ Spoilers: Steve And Tripp’s Fresh Start, Ava’s Son Makes Huge Donation, But Is It Enough For Kayla?

 However, will the huge donation be enough for Kayla Johnson?
 Days Of Our Lives spoilers from head writer Ron Carlivati reveal the answer.
 In last week’s issue of Soap Opera Digest, he explained that Kayla and Tripp‘s relationship is a work in progress.
 Even though Steve forgave immediately, don’t expect the same thing from Kayla.
 However, everything will smooth over eventually.
 It will just take some time and Tripp will have to prove himself to the doctor.

-Not only is Kayla still upset about nearly losing her job and medical license, Joey Johnson’s (James Lastovic) incarceration is also troubling her.
+Not only is Kayla still upset about nearly losing her job and medical license, but Joey Johnson’s (James Lastovic) incarceration is also troubling her.
 This week on DOOL, everyone said goodbye to Steve and Kayla’s son.
-However, what Kayla needs to understand that is he would have eventually confessed to Ava’s murder.
+However, what Kayla needs to understand is that he would have eventually confessed to Ava’s murder.
 Long before Tripp, the crime bothered Joey.
 He was having a hard time living with himself.
 Depression, anxiety, and stress were taking over Joey’s life.
-He couldn’t shake it off and as time went on, the guilt continued to get worse.
+He couldn’t shake it off, and as time went on, the guilt continued to get worse.

 Even though Tripp hasn’t had a great beginning on Days Of Our Lives, spoilers tease that he will turn himself around.
 In various interviews, Lucas Adams explained that Tripp was a good person.
 He has a moral compass, just like his father.
 However, anger over Ava’s death took over his life.
 Also, his uncle and Jade Michaels (formerly Gabrielle Haugh) certainly didn’t help matters.